erinvdoyle/flowerfarm/README.md

 ![alt text](assets/images/screenshots/flowerfarm-header.png)

   - The header is in a fixed position and remains static at the top of the page.
+  - The logo is a stylized drawing of the farm's mascot animal and namesake, a black sheep.
+This was chosen to establish a playful feel and set the tone for the farm's brand identity.
-  - The navigation element features at the top of each page, inside the header where the logo and name are located on the left side.
+  - The fully responsive navigation element features at the top of each page, inside the header, where the logo and name are located on the left side.
 These are clickable and return the user from any page or position on the site to the landing page.

   <p align="center">
     <img src="assets/images/screenshots/flowerfarm-mobile-header.png" alt="" height="75"/>